HelloZeroNet/Documentation/docs/faq.md

 ---

+#### Is ZeroNet anonymous?

+It's no more anonymous than BitTorrent, but privacy (the possibility to find out who is the owner of the comment/site) will increase as the network and the sites gaining more peers.

+ZeroNet is made to work with anonymity networks: you can easily hide your IP using the Tor network.

+---

 #### How to use ZeroNet with Tor?

 You have to install [Tor](https://www.torproject.org/) then start ZeroNet using `zeronet.py --proxy 127.0.0.1:9050 --disable_udp` command.

 > __Tip:__ You can verify your IP address using ZeroNet's [Stats](http://127.0.0.1:43110/Stats) page.